 Digital Twins in Clinical Trials: The Insight, Ethics, and Opportunities

-Join Fisher at the ACRP 2020 annual conference in Seattle, May 1-4, to explore insights, ethics, and opportunities related to digital twins in clinical trials.
-This session is part of the all-new Technology and Future Trends Track at ACRP 2020.
+Join Fisher for his Virtual ACRP 2020 session on April 30, to explore insights, ethics, and opportunities related to digital twins in clinical trials.
+This session is part of the Technology and Future Trends Track at Virtual ACRP 2020.

 However, Fisher also realizes AI represents a brave new world in terms of technology, ethics, and many other considerations.
 He counsels caution in determining the best ways to utilize digital twins and AI in general.
 “You might expect me to counsel the [U.S. Food and Drug Administration (FDA)] to back off on creating hurdles for companies that want to apply artificial intelligence to drug development.
 Not so,” Fisher wrote in a column for STAT in November.